jkotlinski/durexforth/README.md

 # durexforth

 Modern C64 Forth.
-Includes a vi clone written in Forth, a high-resolution graphics library, plus MML music support (new in 1.3!).
+Includes a vi clone written in Forth, a high-resolution graphics library, plus MML music support.

 Goals:

 * Fun.
 The system should be nice to work with on the real machine.
 * Fast.
-DurexForth compiles to machine code and is the <a href=https://theultimatebenchmark.org/>fastest</a> C64 Forth.
+Compiles to machine code and is the <a href=https://theultimatebenchmark.org/>fastest</a> C64 Forth, ~100X faster than Basic V2!
 * Easy to use.
 Implements the <a href=http://forth-standard.org/standard/words>Forth 2012</a> core standard.

 <img src=http://i.imgur.com/eXsaXjo.png?1>